 Childhood obesity rates have risen across Canada and the rest of the world and, as a result, many of these children are at increased risk of developing type 2 diabetes.
 We really want to find new ways to help prevent this from happening.

-You participated in Diabetes Canada’s fitness fundraiser, Lace Up for Diabetes.
+You participated in Diabetes Canada’s fitness fundraiser, Lace Up for Diabetes, presented by GMS Health & Travel Insurance.
 Tell us more.

-(This article appeared in Diabetes Dialogue, Autumn 2018)
+This article originally appeared in Diabetes Dialogue, Autumn 2018.

 Author: Rosalind Stefanac